kapshaul/LLM-finetune-vuln-detection/README.md

 ## Overview

-This research builds upon the study by *Shestov et al. (2024)*.
+This project replicates and builds upon the study by *Shestov et al. (2024)*, aiming to validate and extend their findings.
 The original research focused on fine-tuning large language models (LLMs) for code vulnerability detection.
 The approach utilized `LoRA` (Low-Rank Adaptation), a technique that involves adding adapters within layers for fine-tuning.
 During this process, the original model parameters are *frozen*, and only the adapters are trained, making the training process more cost-effective.

 In addition to replicating the original approach, we adopted `QLoRA`, which first quantizes the LLM to a *4-bit float*, significantly reducing its size.
 For example, the **13B-WizardCoder model**, originally around *26 GB* and typically requiring more than *30 GB* of VRAM, is reduced to approximately *7 GB* after quantization.
 Following quantization, the `LoRA` technique is applied for fine-tuning.